-has been with the Hartline agency for over ten years, five years as an agent, and has a substantial list of clients, a growing list of credits, and a reputation for presenting to conferences all over the country. he is consistently listed near thet op on the Publisher's Marketplace list of agents helping debut authors to publish.
-Terry comes from a writing background, has over 40 books of his own in print, includeing a book on the skills needed to get published entitled A Writer's Survival Guide to Publication that was developed out of the month-long course he held for ACFW.
-A bookstore of his available works as well as a periodic blog can be found at www.terryburns.net.
+has been with the Hartline agency for over twelve years, including six years as an agent, and has a substantial list of clients, a growing list of credits, and a reputation for presenting in conferences all over the country.
+Terry comes from a writing background and has over 40 books of his own in print.
+His most recent projects were: co-writing Writing in Obedience with editorial assistant Linda Yezak, authoring a Young Adult book titled Beyond the Smoke which won the Will Rogers Medallion, and writing a book about the skills needed to get published titled, A Writer's Survival Guide to Publication.
+It was developed out of the month-long course he held for American Christian Fiction Writers.
+A bookstore of his available works, as well as a periodic blog, can be found at www.terryburns.net.
 As an agent Terry says, "I'm looking for a good book, well-written in a unique voice, aimed at a market that looks promising, and where I feel I have the contacts appropriate to be able to sell the book in that market.
-I'm pretty open as to genre but I don't do picture books, sci fix or fantasy."
-He's a member of the Association of Author's Representatives (AAR).
+I'm pretty open as to genre but I don't do picture books, science fiction or fantasy."
+He is a member of the Association of Author's Representatives (AAR).

-is a speaker, writer and personal coach specializing in confidence and gratitude who has been published in numerous venues, including Chicken Soup for the Soul.
-With over 25 years of practical experience in Sales, Marketing, Business Planning and Strategy and Communications with ten years' experience writing and speaking in public and professional forums, Kristen is also a master at helping others increase sales with effective targeted marketing.
-Whether you are about to finish writing your first book, or have dozens of books on the shelf all ready, she can equip you with the information you need to increase sales while saving you time, money, frustration and jumping ship before the big pay-off.
+is the author of the 5 Star book Becoming a Woman of Worth: Creating a More Confident You.
+Kristen is a real-life example of someone who conquered low self-esteem by aligning her thoughts about herself with God's thoughts about her.
+A highly sought-after speaker and confidence coach, she is also the creator of HisSideoftheLookingGlass.com, designed to help women develop confidence for increased personal success.
+Driven by a passion to help women fulfill their noble purpose, Kristen speaks and writes frequently about confidence as a spiritual mindset.
+Her articles have appeared in numerous online journals and magazines, while her inspirational short stories have been published in Chicken Soup for the Soul and other complication books.
+With over 25 years of practical experience in Sales, Marketing, Business Planning and Strategy, and Communications, Kristen is also a master at helping others increase sales with effective targeted marketing.
+Whether you are about to finish writing your first book, or have dozens of books on the shelf already, she can equip you with the information you need to increase sales while saving you from jumping ship before the big pay-off.
 Visit Kristen at www.KristenClark.org.

 is an educator, author, speaker, and songwriter who frequently speaks and performs in schools, churches, and libraries; his fiction and poetry have been published in numerous print and online journals and anthologies.
 He is also a CLASS (Christian Leaders, Authors, and Speakers) Certified Speaker and Personality Trainer (CPT), lectures frequently on Royal Caribbean and Celebrity Cruise Lines, is co-founder of TheCommunicationLeader.com and TheWebinarLeader.com, and writers a regular column for NewBeginningsMarriage.org.